generalVader01/nextGenCoding/OSCP/OSCP_Notes.md

 	Password: password
 	root@assertion:/#

- # Inspecting Processes To See Who And When Programs Are Being RUn
+ # Inspecting Processes To See Who And When Programs Are Being Rnn

  	./pspy64